 Upgrade Exterior Lighting

 The lighting around the exterior of your home will be important to buyers for multiple reasons.
+Why spend time implementing different curb appeal ideas if buyers can't see them at all times of the day?
 Buyers concerned with safety like to see lights that keep pathways and exterior staircases well-illuminated.
 This can be especially important for older buyers who are at greater risk of falling.
 Lights can also prevent unwanted intruders from lurking around your property, while making your home easier to find.
+A quality light fixture above the front door is always a nice touch.

 When upgrading your exterior lighting, follow these tips: